 In recent decades, as Susie Linfield has pointed out, photojournalists such as Robert Capa, James Natchwey, and Gilles Peress have taken their craft and artistic and professional talents into atrocity and war zones with moral missions to capture human suffering and the criminal behavior of the perpetrators.
 In different ways, their work is shaped by a highly professional context and a self-awareness about social and political performance.

-In assessing the first chapter of Armenian genocide images, the atrocity images of the 1915–18, we are confronted with photographs that did not emerge from self-conscious photojournalism nor were taken as performative acts of image construction.
+In assessing the first chapter of Armenian genocide images, the atrocity images of 1915–18, we are confronted with photographs that did not emerge from self-conscious photojournalism nor were taken as performative acts of image construction.
 The Armenian atrocity images were taken by bystanders who found themselves in unforeseen circumstances.
 They were missionaries who had been working in Turkey among the Christians of the Ottoman Empire for decades, Foreign Service officers from the United States who had been stationed in the interior provinces of Turkey, or military officers of Turkey’s wartime ally Germany, such as Armin T. Wegner.

 The images compel us to ask questions about how we read photographs that were not taken by professionals situating themselves in an atrocity-event as self-conscious artists or journalists.
-How do we understand photographs taken by bystanders who snapped spontaneously in unexpected situations of mass violence; or, by bystanders who were compelled to record what they could, in a given moment, because of their sense of horror or curiosity?
+How do we understand photographs taken by bystanders who snapped spontaneously in unexpected situations of mass violence; or by bystanders who were compelled to record what they could, in a given moment, because of their sense of horror or curiosity?
 Are such images – taken without professional ego, assumptions, and techniques – different in form and content?
 What are the differences between these images and those packaged by a highly professional humanitarian movement for the purpose of raising relief funds for survivors and refugees, mostly women and children marooned thousands of miles away?

-Both chapters of the visual culture of the Armenian genocide have been lost, along with the largely forgotten history of the event, until the genocide became the subject of scholarly attention over the past thirty-five years.
-In part, the obscurity of the Armenian genocide was due to an on-going campaign by the Turkish government to falsify the events of 1915 in a campaign of denial for the purpose of absolving Turkey of responsibility.
+Both chapters of the visual culture of the Armenian genocide were lost, along with the largely forgotten history of the event, until the genocide became the subject of scholarly attention over the past thirty-five years.
+In part, the obscurity of the Armenian genocide was due to an ongoing campaign by the Turkish government to falsify the events of 1915 in a campaign of denial for the purpose of absolving Turkey of responsibility.
 As the international legal scholar Richard Falk has noted, Turkey’s campaign “is a major, proactive deliberate government effort to use every possible instrument of persuasion at its disposal to keep the truth about the Armenian genocide from general acknowledgement, especially by elites in the United States and Western Europe.”
 Holocaust historian Deborah Lipstadt has written:

 Denial of genocide whether that of the Turks against the Armenians, or the Nazis against the Jews, is not an act of historical reinterpretation.
 Rather, the deniers sow confusion by appearing to be engaged in a genuine scholarly effort.
 The abundance of documents and testimonies that confirm the genocide are dismissed as contrived, coerced, or forgeries and falsehoods.